avostapenkokz/Portfolio/TelecomAnalysis/README.md

-# Statistical Analysis of Mobile Operator Tariffs and Users from Moscow and Regions
+# Statistical analysis of mobile operator tariffs and users from Moscow and regions

 ## Project Description